Last Updated: 1/25/23 | January 25th, 2023

 - In Korea, I dated a guy who spoke no English and we basically communicated through drawing pictures and reciting American rap lyrics.

 Chris joined the team as the part-time manager of the forums back in 2015.
-Since then, he’s transitioned to full-time and has branched out into the Superstar Blogging program and helps me with all of our various admin tasks.
+Since then, he’s transitioned to full-time and is now the Director of Content for Nomadic Matt, responsible for updating and writing new content to help budget travelers explore the world without breaking the bank.
 In his own words:

 I grew up in a small town in Ontario, Canada, and spent my formative years listening to punk rock, reading Star Wars novels, and generally getting up to no good.
 After ditching my lifelong plan to be a lawyer, I decided to give travel a try.
 I headed to Costa Rica on a whim and have never looked back!
 It wasn’t long after that trip that I took a break from university (where I was studying history and theatre) to move to a monastery in Japan in 2007.
 I’ve more or less been wandering around ever since.
 Some notable adventures include taking the Trans-Siberian Railway across Russia and Mongolia, walking the Camino de Santiago twice, and going on a 10-day road trip around Iceland with complete strangers.